 The Board has a Nominating and Governance Corporate Committee that consists of all the Independent Trustees.
 The Committee's responsibilities (which may also be conducted by the Board) include: (i) recommend persons to be nominated or re-nominated as Trustees in accordance with the Independent Trustee's Statement of Policy on Criteria for Selecting Independent Trustees; (ii) review the Fund's officers, and conduct Chief Compliance Officer searches, as needed, and provide consultation regarding other CCO matters, as requested; (iii) reviewing trustee qualifications, performance, and compensation; (iv) review periodically with the Board the size and composition of the Board as a whole; (v) annually evaluate the operations of the Board and its Committees and assist the Board in conducting its annual self-evaluation; (vi) make recommendations on the requirements for, and means of, Board orientation and training; (vii) periodically review the Board's corporate governance policies and practices and recommend, as it deems appropriate, any changes to the Board; (ix) considering any corporate governance issues that arise from time to time, and to develop appropriate recommendations for the Board; and (x) supervising counsel for the independent Trustees.
-The Nominating and Governance Committee operates pursuant to a Nominating and Governance Committee Charter.
-The Nominating and Corporate Governance Committee expects to meet two times in the upcoming fiscal year.
+The Nominating and Corporate Governance Committee generally will not consider shareholder nominees.
+Zung Nguyen serves as the Chairman of the Committee.
+The Nominating and Governance Corporate Committee operates pursuant to a Nominating and Governance Committee expects to meet two times in the upcoming fiscal year.